thejerf/reign/README.md

 porting existing Erlang programs out of Erlang without significant architecture overhauls.

+PLEASE DO NOT SUBMIT TO REDDIT, HACKER NEWS, ETC... while I'd like to put this on there eventually, first I'd like the examples, coverage, working clustering, etc.

 That said, it is not there yet.
 The local message passing functionality is, I believe, correct and API-stable, but the clustering is still in progress.